HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 1. `$RUNNER.app_name`: Get the application name of the current runner.
 1. `$RUNNER.run_name`: Get the runner name of the current runner.
 1. `$RUNNER.rid`: Get the runner identifier of the current runner.
-1. `$RUNNER.uri`: Get the Uniform Resource Identifier (URI) of the current runner.
+1. `$RUNNER.uri`: Get the URI of the current runner.
-1. `$RUNNER.myObj`: static property, user-defined object.
+1. `$RUNNER.myObj`: Static property, user-defined object.
 1. `$RUNNER.user`: Get or set the properties of `$RUNNER.myObj` object.
 1. `$RUNNER.chan`: Create a channel.

-Channel (channel) is an important inter-coroutine communication mechanism.
+Channel is an important inter-coroutine communication mechanism.

-The operation mechanism of the channel is very simple: when a coroutine wants to receive data from a channel without data, the coroutine will be blocked, and when other coroutines write data to the channel, the coroutine will be automatically blocked. wake.
+The operation mechanism of the channel is very simple: When a coroutine wants to receive data from a channel without data, the coroutine will be blocked, and when other coroutines write data to the channel, the coroutine will be automatically blocked. wake.
 The following program creates two sub-coroutines to act as the sender and receiver respectively, and realizes the communication between the coroutines through the channel:

 ```hvml
 <hvml target="void">